cy6erskunk/q-n-a/docs/rules/Organisation_rules.md

 The official Junior team ranking of the FIE takes into account a team’s best four results in the Junior Team World Cup competitions, irrespective of continent, plus the Junior World Championships and the Zonal Championships.

-The official team ranking of the FIE is rolling and updated on a permanent basis :
+The official team ranking of the FIE is rolling and updated on a permanent basis:

 Team World Cup events are numbered in order of their scheduled dates in the calendar.

-The points awarded in Event 1 of the current season replace the points awarded in Event 1 of the

-previous season and so on.
+The points awarded in Event 1 of the current season replace the points awarded in Event 1 of the previous season and so on.

-If an event is cancelled during the current season, the points acquired in the corresponding event

-of the previous season will be deleted on the date allocated to that event in the current season's
+If an event is cancelled during the current season, the points acquired in the corresponding event of the previous season will be deleted on the date allocated to that event in the current season's calendar.

-calendar.

 b) Should several teams have equal points , the same rules shall apply as for the official FIE individual ranking (cf. o.108)